poppy-project/puppet-master/README.md

 * You need to download [snap](http://snap.berkeley.edu) and unzip it in the main folder (i.e. alongside the *static* folder as *snap*).

-* You also have to download [poppy-monitor](https://github.com/poppy-project/poppy-monitor) and unzip it in the same folder as *monitor*.
+* You need to download [poppy-monitor](https://github.com/poppy-project/poppy-monitor) and unzip it in the same folder as *monitor*.

+* You need to download a compiled version of [poppy-docs](https://github.com/poppy-project/poppy-docs/releases/latest) and unzip the docbook in the same folder as *docs*.

-* You also need to have [Jupyter](http://jupyter.org) installed and launched.
+* You need to have [Jupyter](http://jupyter.org) installed and launched.
 The interface simply redirects to the default jupyter url (using the 8888 port).

 ## Usage